cbmLAD/cbmLAD_project/README.md

 ## 📤 Output Files

 Output `.txt` files will be automatically generated in the same folder (`C:\\cbmLAD`) during program execution.
-"""

-# Updating the README to include a section explaining OVA and OVO with the images and related notes

-readme_update = """
----

 ## 🧠 Pattern Generation Methods: One-vs-All (OVA) and One-vs-One (OVO)